-Through the 2019 annual meeting of shareholders, Mr. Sachdev served as the Presiding Director, which is a role that supplemented the combined Chairman and CEO positions.
-Mr. Sachdev has served as the Chairman since Mr. Gliebe's departure from our Board.
-Our Board believes Mr. Pinkham as CEO is best supported by an independent Chairman who has a deep understanding of our business and governance structure, and that the separation of these positions will allow Mr. Pinkham to more fully focus his attention on the requirements of the CEO role.
-Our Board determined that upon the appointment of Mr. Sachdev as the Chairman, there was no longer a need for a Presiding Director at this time.
+Mr. Sachdev has served as the Chairman since the 2019 annual meeting of shareholders.
+Our Board believes Mr. Pinkham as CEO is best supported by an independent Chairman who has a deep understanding of our business and governance structure, and that the separation of these positions will allow Mr. Pinkham to continue to fully focus his attention on the requirements of the CEO role.